expertflow/keycloak-nodejs-connect/README.md

 It takes a signle argument:

    - adminToken: Admin token is required to authorize the list of roles to return.

+### createRealmAsTenant(tenantName, realmFile, authzConfigFilePath)

+This function creates a new Realm as a Teant in keycloak and also import its permission/policies based on configurations given in realm and authz files.

+It takes 3 arguments:

+   - tenantName: Name of realm that will be created as tenant in keycloak.
+   - realmFile: Realm configurations given in a JSON format, against which tenant will be created in keycloak, this is the path of file.
+   - authzConfigFilePath: Authz configurations given in a JSON format, against which policies/permissions will be created in keycloak, this is the path of file.

 ### authenticateFinesse(username, password, finesseUrl, userRoles, finesseToken)